elixirschool/elixirschool/lessons/en/storage/redix.md

 ### Pipelining Commands

-One of Redis's powerful features is command pipelining, which allows us to send multiple commands at once.
+One of Redix's powerful features is command pipelining, which allows us to send multiple commands at once.
 This dramatically improves performance when we need to execute several commands:

 ```elixir
 iex> commands = [